ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/03-binary-search.md

 *Warning*: one very common error when implementing binary search is to make a copy of the interval you want to search (this is called a "slice" in many programming languages).
-For example, in Python if you write `array[start:end]`, you will make a copy of the interval.
+For example, in Python if you write `arr[start:end]`, you will make a copy of the interval.
 Imagine that the interval consists of 1 million elements, then the computer has to allocate space for a new array with 1 million elements, and copy all of them from the original array to the new.